Skip to main content

 Criterion (i): Masterpiece of human creative genius

 The Taj Mahal represents the pinnacle of human creative genius through its flawless symmetry, exquisite pietra dura inlay work featuring precious stones, and harmonious synthesis of Persian, Islamic, Turkish, and Indian architectural traditions.
-Its perfect proportions, innovative double-dome construction, and refined decorative programme demonstrate unprecedented artistic achievement in Mughal architecture.
+Its perfect proportions, innovative double-dome construction, and refined decorative program demonstrate unprecedented artistic achievement in Mughal architecture.

 Image & Content Attribution